Trolleybuses in Seattle: Future expansion

-Additionally, the G Line (Downtown Seattle – First Hill – Central District via Madison Street, projected to open in 2024) had long been planned to use trolleybuses, using already-existing wire currently used by Route 12 plus some new sections of wire, but in March 2019 SDOT announced that hybrid buses would be used instead.
+Additionally, the G Line (Downtown Seattle – First Hill – Central District via Madison Street, opened in 2024) had long been planned to use trolleybuses, using already-existing wire currently used by route 12 plus some new sections of wire, but in March 2019 SDOT announced that hybrid buses would be used instead.
 The reason for the change was that Metro, who is tasked with acquiring the vehicles for the G Line, was unable to find any North American manufacturer willing to build articulated trolleybuses with doors on both sides – a G Line project requirement – that could handle the very steep grades on the westernmost portion of the line (18–19%).

-SDOT has also identified several possible future trolley wire expansions in its Transit Master Plan, including two key projects: electrifying Denny Way between Uptown and Olive Way (which would allow a portion of busy Route 8 to operate with trolleybuses) and electrifying Yesler between 2nd and 9th Avenues, and on 9th Avenue from Yesler to Jefferson (which would allow Routes 3 and 4 to travel on a less congested path between Downtown and Harborview Medical Center).
+SDOT also identified several possible future trolley wire expansions in its Transit Master Plan as of 2016, including two key projects: electrifying Denny Way between Uptown and Olive Way (which would allow a portion of busy route 8 to operate with trolleybuses) and electrifying Yesler between 2nd and 9th Avenues, and on 9th Avenue from Yesler to Jefferson to allow routes 3 and 4 to travel on a less-congested path between Downtown and Harborview Medical Center).
+However, the proposal to change the routing of routes 3 and 4 was dropped in 2018 in response to public opposition.